reach4help/reach4help/map/src/data/DOCUMENTATION.md

 ## How to Contribute

 You may submit PRs to this repository to add markers to the map.
-Submit your changes to [marker source file](/map/src/data/markers.ts).
+Submit your changes to the [marker source file](/map/src/data/markers.ts).

 You may test your changes locally by following the steps outlined in [the map README](/map/README.md).